MarinosSav/Chat_Client/README.md

-# Chat_Client

-Implementation of network packet preparation.
-Translates ASCII messages to HEX code, attaching an encoded checksum payload for validation as typical in ALP (application-layer protocol) communication.

-Implementation of switch building a topological map of the network.

-Implementation of packet routing, detecting if a port is available and routing the packet.
+# Chat Client using Network Protocols

 Implementation of a basic chat client between two endpoints.
+Utilizes typical ALP (application-layer protocol), translating ASCII messages to HEX code and attaches an encoded checksum payload for validation.
+A switch building a topological map of the network is then built and packet routing implemented, detecting if a port is available and routing the packet.